-"Then is our preaching vain, and your faith is also vain . . . ye are yet in your sins . . . we are of all men most miserable" (I Corinthians 15: 13-19).
+"Then is our preaching vain, and your faith is also vain . . . ye are yet in your sins . . . we are of all men most miserable" (I Corinthians 15:13-19).

 All is vain if Christ's body is not raised from the dead.
-Remove the resurrection from Paul's gospel and his message is gone.
-The early church constantly affirmed the resurrection.
+Remove the Resurrection from Paul's gospel and his message is gone.
+The early church constantly affirmed the Resurrection.
 The apostles preached it in the face of the fiercest opposition.

-The resurrection is spoken of more than 100 times in the New Testament.
+The Resurrection is spoken of more than one hundred times in the New Testament.

 If Jesus Christ had remained in the grave, the story of His life and death would have remained buried with him.
 The New Testament is an effect of Christ's resurrection.
-The resurrection does not grow out of the story of His life, but the beautiInternational Alpha Bible Course ful story of Christ's life grew out of the fact of His resurrection.
-The New Testament is the book of the resurrection.
+The Resurrection does not grow out of the story of His life, but the beautiful story of Christ's life grew out of the fact of His resurrection.
+The New Testament is the book of the Resurrection.